Tompkins County Whole Health

 In Crisis?
 Dial 9-8-8 Veterans Crisis Line dial 988 then PRESS 1.

-If there is anyone in imminent danger, dial 9-1-1.
+If anyone is in imminent danger, dial 9-1-1.
 Additional contacts.

 Tompkins County Whole Health logo